bokand/bokand.github.io/web_viewports_explainer.md

 ```

 will have an ICB that's 980px wide but a content width of 2000px.
 This can
-sometimes lead to surprising behavior as we'll see later.
+sometimes lead to surprising behavior in Chrome as we'll see later.

 ###### Ideal Viewport
 This is the size of the visual viewport when the scale is 1. i.e. When 1 CSS
 pixel is the same size as 1 density independent pixel (DIP).

-###### Minimum Scale Size
-This is the size of the visual viewport when zoomed out to the minimum scale
-allowed on a page.
-The minimum zoom can be set in the viewport meta tag but
-if it isn't, the browser will pick a minimum zoom.
-Unfortunately, browsers
-vary in how this is calculated.
-More on this below.
+If we use
+`width=device-width` in the meta tag, the ICB will match the ideal viewport
+size.

 TODO: PICTURE